How to Get Cash from Unwanted Robocalls

 Read the terms of service before you accept them

-We understand that reading the various terms of use (or terms of service) a company is legally mandated to disclose is time-consuming and bone-dry boring.
+We understand that reading the various terms of use (or terms of service) a company falsely mandated to disclose is time-consuming and bone-dry boring.
 Still, signing or accepting a document you haven’t even skimmed through is not a good idea.
 Look for information on how the company in question will utilize your private data.
 You may be giving them permission to call you through robocalls without even realizing it.

 Don’t share your information for contest entries